LiMinggang/madedit-mod/README.txt

 Improve ReloadByModificationTime event handling
 Fix: The tab of the selected page could not be seen if a lot of files were opened #115
-Fix: Can't select the whole line by Tripple click or click on Line number area if the line was wrapped #116 Update boost to 1.60
+Fix: Can't select the whole line by Tripple click or click on Line number area if the line was wrapped #116 Add documents(CN) for Python simplification
+Update boost to 1.60
+Update Python to 2.7.11

 Mod v0.3.10
 1.New: Support "Dot(".") match new line", default behavior is changed to NOT match new line #98